Key Takeaways

 The Health Benefits of Tuna

 So, can dogs eat tuna or fish?
 Consuming fish can absolutely be good for your dog’s health.
 Tuna is packed with vitamins and minerals.
 It contains omega-3 fatty acids, which help maintain a healthy heart and better eyesight.
-It also helps your dog’s coat.
-There are many types of fish to choose from, so choose a variety that suits your needs.
-If you are worried about your dog’s health, you can always try some canned tuna.
+It also makes your dog’s coat shinier.

 The Risks of Feeding Tuna to Your Dog

 We humans are also vulnerable to mercury poisoning.
-Although, in our case it’s most like from inorganic sources.
+Although, in our case, it’s most likely from inorganic sources.
 You can read more about it, here!

 Is Canned Tuna Bad for Your Dog?